NITCbase/nitcbase.github.io/docs/XfS Interface/Specification/dml.md

                                 OR

-Selects  all  records  satisfying  the  condition  on  the attribute of the relation, given after WHERE.
-The selection  is  inserted  into  the  newly  created  target relation. > is overloaded and it can be >=, <=, >, <, =.
+Selects  all  records  satisfying  the  condition (`OP`)  on  the attribute of the relation, given after `WHERE`.
+The selection  is  inserted  into  the  newly  created  target relation.
 #### Syntax
 ```bash
 SELECT * FROM source_relation INTO target_relation WHERE attrname OP value